-In terms of the Council's cash and liquidity position, detailed forecasts of cash flows are maintained for the 12 months following the date of the audit - so up to 31st July 2019.
+In terms of the Council's cash and liquidity position, detailed forecasts of cash flows are maintained for the 12 months following the date of the audit - so up to 31st December 2021.
 These are compared against actual cash flows on a daily basis by the Council's Finance team.
-The treasury function is scrutinised by the Audit & Regulatory Committee.
+In response to Covid 19, cash investments have been kept short or held in instant access accounts to support with any potential liquidity issues.
+The Treasury function is scrutinised by the Audit & Regulatory Committee.

-2018-19 Financial Performance
+2019-20 Financial Performance